goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ## What You Need (BOM)
-The following should be everything you need to install power distribution, motors and ESC's.
+Besides the base frame from the last section, the following should be everything you need to install power distribution, motors and ESC's.

 ### Printed Parts